priconceptions/brain-inspired-computing/posts/neuralAnatomy.md

 The neuron is the basic computing unit in our bodies and is the building block of our nervous system.

-* **Dendrite**: The input receiver of a neuron-- receives electric signals from other neurons or other stimuli.
+* **Dendrite**: The input receiver of a neuron-- propogates the electrochemical stimulation received from other cells.
 * **Soma**: The cell body of the neuron-- contains all other neural organelles and processes information to send to other neurons.
 * **Axon**: A long projection of the nerve cell that conducts signals from the soma.
 The ends of an axon, the purple projection are called axon terminals.
 * **Synapse**: Space between neurons through which neurotransmitters transmit electrical signals from one neuron to other neurons.